lobster-dao/overview/README.md

 [Snapshot](https://snapshot.org/#/10b57e6da0.eth) page https://snapshot.org/#/10b57e6da0.eth can be used together with [multisig](https://etherscan.io/address/0x557068a9b7d66f97a61b97c80541eb17672e1e6f) in order to decide what to do with NFTs or any other in the multisig.
 The collection or the NFTs have no governance over chats, rules, or anything else related to people.
 It's just governance for fun, and has no value or utility.
 It's just there to potentially align community in a better way.

 1 LOBS NFT = 1 vote.
 Currently, 3 NFTs minimum threshold to create a proposal.
 This can be changed later.
+The process is as follows: create an [ISSUE](https://github.com/lobster-dao/overview/issues) to discuss something (on github, not in chats) and then make snapshot proposal after some time of discussions taking place.

 ## How to get one?
 Distribution transparency